-7.4 Management of applications (apps) used to record children's progress
+7.4 Management of Applications (apps) used to record Children's Progress

-- The Principal/Vice-principal is ultimately responsible for the security of any data or images held of children. - Apps/systems which store personal data will be risk assessed prior to use. - Only school issued devices will be used for apps that record and store children's personal details, attainment or photographs.
-Personal staff mobile phones or devices will not be used to access or upload content to any apps which record and store children's personal details, attainment or images (e.g. such as using Pupil Asset or any other secure online portal)

-- Devices will be appropriately protected if taken off site to prevent a data security breach in the event of loss or theft. - Users will be advised on safety measures to protect all members of the community such as using strong passwords, logging out of systems etc. - Parents will be informed of the schools expectations regarding safe and appropriate use (e.g. not sharing passwords or sharing images) prior to being given access.
+- The school uses Pupil Asset to track pupils' progress and share appropriate information with parents and carers. - The Principal/Head of Centre is ultimately responsible for the security of any data or images held of children. - Apps/systems which store personal data will be risk assessed prior to use, and it will be ensured that they are used in accordance with data protection legislation. - Only school issued devices will be used for apps that record and store children's personal details, attainment or photographs.
+Personal staff mobile phones or devices will not be used to access or upload content to any apps which record and store children's personal details, attainment or images (e.g. such as using Pupil Asset or any other secure online portal) - Devices will be appropriately protected if taken off site to prevent a data security breach in the event of loss or theft. - Users will be advised on safety measures to protect all members of the community such as using strong passwords, logging out of systems etc. - Parents will be informed of the schools expectations regarding safe and appropriate use (e.g. not sharing passwords or sharing images) prior to being given access.